UKHO/owasp-zap-scan/README.md

 # OWASP ZAP UI Automated Scanning :zap:
-> :exclamation: **ONLY RUN THIS AGAINST APPLICATIONS YOU HAVE PERMISSION TO ATTACK**
+:exclamation: :exclamation:  **ONLY RUN THIS AGAINST APPLICATIONS YOU HAVE PERMISSION TO ATTACK** :exclamation: :exclamation:

 Provides the ability to execute a [Full Scan](https://github.com/zaproxy/zaproxy/wiki/ZAP-Full-Scan]) against a web application using the OWASP ZAP Docker image within a Azure DevOps pipeline.
 This generates the standard OWASP ZAP Html report and an NUnit test report to publish the results to the pipeline.